Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is an 'Escape hatch for Autotask REST endpoints not yet wrapped by a typed tool,' explicitly distinguishing it from the many typed sibling tools.
-It lists HTTP methods, path usage, body, and query params.
+The description clearly states it is an 'escape hatch for Autotask REST endpoints not yet wrapped by a typed tool,' which explicitly defines its purpose and distinguishes it from the many typed sibling tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.